La Feria, Texas

 Geographically isolated from the rest of Texas and the U.S., the LRGV is a center of international commerce with five bridges to Mexico.
 The region is experiencing significant population growth and urbanization.
 The small but growing town of La Feria has 7,302 residents and encompasses approximately 2,800 acres.

-This Community Planning Assistance Team (CPAT) project will focus on some of the oldest parts of the city, a collection of aging neighborhoods, including La Feria's original town site.
+This Community Planning Assistance Team (CPAT) project focused on some of the oldest parts of the city, a collection of aging neighborhoods, including La Feria's original town site.
 These traditional neighborhoods exemplify much of what "new urbanism" seeks to create — houses within walking distance of schools, stores, libraries, and parks.

 However, an aging and deteriorating housing stock, under-developed commercial corridors, an incomplete sidewalk network and neglected park space are some of the mounting challenges that residents and city officials now face.
 La Feria's most recent (2007) comprehensive plan identifies much of the study area as "in transition."